SilverHalf/mount-balrior/ura/mechanics.md

 ---
 layout: page
-title: Mechanics
+title: Ura Mechanics
 nav_order: 1
 parent: Godscream Ura
 ---

-Godscream Ura: Mechanics
+# Ura Mechanical Reference

 This page will contain detailed information on all mechanics in the fight.
+As of now no work has been done, so feel free to contribute!